5 First Date Questions Single Christians Should Ask – Plus 5 self-reflection questions you should ask after the first date.

 When dating, I learned early on that I needed to better prepare and intently listen if I wanted to truly appreciate the conversation and evaluate the potential of the date.
 To help propel the preparation I developed a list of basic questions.
 These questions were progressive in nature and were freely integrated into the conversation where appropriate.
 Today, that list exceeds 200.

 That evening I blurted out I had a list.
 Sure enough, there were tons of questions about the questions.
-I explained there were obvious questions which are normally asked on a first date that some answer favorably.
+I explained there were obvious questions that are normally asked on a first date that some answer favorably.
 My questions were built to uncover what they don’t tell, the lie detector for date one.

 Failure to uncover things within the first few dates can get some singles in trouble with establishing boundaries as things progress.
 The lack of good boundaries allows false trust to enter.
-Subsequently bad behavior may be overlooked leaving the heart exposed, crippling the ability to easily walk away.
+Subsequently, bad behavior may be overlooked leaving the heart exposed, crippling the ability to easily walk away.
 You need to ask good questions in order to discover the person in front of you before your hearts starts to lean toward or fall for them.

 Framework for Questions